Get all the latest data for Hobart

 Authored by the expert who managed and guided the team behind the Australia Property Pack

-In this guide, we cover the current housing prices in Hobart, how long properties take to sell, which neighborhoods are improving fastest, and what foreign buyers need to know before purchasing.
+In this updated guide, we will talk about the current housing prices in Hobart in 2026, how quickly homes sell, which suburbs are improving, and what foreign buyers need to know.

 And if you’re planning to buy a property in this place, you may want to download our pack covering the real estate market in Hobart.